charnekin/api/README.md

 ****************************************************************************************

 1. Download and put all code into main www folder of your cordova proyect /merges
       /platforms
       /plugins
-  /www --> insert all api downloaded here
+      /www --> insert all api code here

-* 1.1 You have to be one cordova proyect and at least one platform added.
-Official docs: http://goo.gl/aUVPSM
+* You have to be created one cordova proyect. http://goo.gl/aUVPSM
-* 1.2 You must install Device Plugin in your cordova proyect: http://goo.gl/jcB2Cd
+* You must install Device Plugin in your cordova proyect: http://goo.gl/jcB2Cd

-2. Compile